Master of Clinical Exercise Physiology

 Overview

-Designed with Bachelor of Exercise and Sport Sciences graduates in mind, the Master of Clinical Exercise Physiology provides a distinct pathway for graduates to obtain additional accreditation as an Exercise Physiologist with Exercise and Sports Science Australia (ESSA).
+Designed with Bachelor of Exercise and Sport Sciences graduates in mind, the Master of Clinical Exercise Physiology provides a distinct pathway for graduates to become an Accredited Exercise Physiologist (AEP) with Exercise and Sports Science Australia (ESSA)^.

 Accredited Exercise Physiologists (AEP) are university-qualified professionals and experts in the prescription of exercise for treating and managing health conditions.
 AEPs support individuals with chronic and complex health conditions, injuries, and disabilities to find the best exercises for their condition, ability, and health goals.